eXascaleInfolab/bench-vldb20/README.md

-# Imputation of Missing Values in Time Series Benchmark
+# TSBench: Benchmark of Imputation Techniques in Time Series

 Mourad Khayati, Alberto Lerner, Zakhar Tymchenko and Philippe Cudré-Mauroux: *Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series*.
 In the Proceedings of the VLDB Endowment (**PVLDB 2020**)
 <!---